👉 TAP TO SAVE 30% WITH CODE NEW

 Ace Bailey, SG/SF - Utah Jazz (26% Rostered)

-I know there are a lot of Bailey truthers out there, and he had a nice stretch of four games with some pretty solid value.
-But he has now put up two duds in a row and played only 23 minutes against the Lakers the other night, despite starting.
+I know there are a lot of Bailey truthers out there, and he had a nice stretch of four games with some pretty solid value, but he has now put up two duds in a row and played only 23 minutes against the Lakers the other night, despite starting.

 I am telling you right now, Utah is going to be a nightmare of a rotation for most of the season.
-They have nearly a dozen players they want to give minutes and develop, yet they are still playing guys like Jusuf Nurkic, Kevin Love, Kyle Anderson, and Svi Mykhailuk in their rotation.
+They have nearly a dozen players they want to give minutes and develop, yet they are still playing guys like Jusuf Nurkic, Kevin Love, Kyle Anderson, and Svi Mykhailiuk in their rotation.

-Bailey is a talented rookie; there's no questioning that.
-But I think he will be a headache to roster in standard leagues for quite some time.
+Bailey is a talented rookie; there's no questioning that, but I think he will be a headache to roster in standard leagues for quite some time.
 Bailey "SZN" is probably going to be sometime in March when Utah finally trades some veterans and commits to playing their young talent big minutes on a nightly basis.

 Rui Hachimura, SF/PF (22% rostered)